How Hospitality is Influencing the Return to the Office

 Three years after the onset of the COVID-19 pandemic, employees across the globe have become accustomed to working remotely.
 While remote work undoubtedly provides clear benefits such as increased individual productivity and work-life balance, it also has its downsides.
-After studying the effects from the first year of remote work, it was found that employees consistently reported feeling disconnected, which led to notions of isolation and shrinking personal networks and connections.
-Employers in turn experienced major hits to workplace culture and collaboration as remote work deepened siloes between teams and peers.
+After studying the effects of the first year of remote work, it was found that employees consistently reported feeling disconnected, which led to notions of isolation and shrinking personal networks and connections.
+Employers in turn, experienced major hits to workplace culture and collaboration as remote work deepened siloes between teams and peers.

-To solve this challenge, many large companies started to institute a mandatory Return to Office policy.
+To solve this challenge, many large companies started to institute a mandatory return-to-office policy.
 Amazon recently announced it will be requiring its staff to be in the office at least three days a week, with CEO Andy Jassy stressing that in-person work fosters a more collaborative environment conducive to the idea sharing and impromptu brainstorming sessions that helped build Amazon in its earlier days.
-And Disney asked its staff to return to four days a week starting in March citing the desire to drive up creativity.
+And Disney asked its staff to return to four days a week starting in March, citing the desire to drive up creativity.
 However, employee response has been mixed.
 Why?
-Because in both cases there wasn’t a clear enough benefit being offered to employees to require them to come back to the office.
+Because in both cases, there wasn’t a clear enough benefit being offered to employees to require them to come back to the office.

 Gone are the days of free water and coffee being acceptable office perks.
 And, if we’re being honest, they weren’t that enticing to begin with.
 If employees can get everything they want at home, while working comfortably and productively, why shouldn’t they experience the same feeling when they come to the office?

 Much like a restaurant, resort, or fitness club, employees are no longer constant fixtures at the office.
 Instead, they are returning guests.
-Whether required to come in four days a week or expected to come on-site once a month, hybrid-work is on the rise and employees see the office as a place they have the option to visit (and hopefully want to come back to), not a place they must be present in to move forward in their careers.
+Whether required to come in four days a week or expected to come on-site once a month, hybrid work is on the rise, and employees see the office as a place they have the option to visit (and hopefully want to come back to), not a place they must be present in to move forward in their careers.
 How frequently they return can largely depend on how happy they are when they’re on site.
 Just think, if you checked into a hotel and disliked your room and the staff, would you consider going back?

 To better attract, engage, and retain top talent, employers must take cues from the hospitality industry.
 A notion that centers around the idea of looking at a place of business as a destination and creating an in-person environment that provides value employees deem worth commuting for.

-- Offer best-in-class amenities
+- Offer best-in-class workplace amenities

-- Make the office feel like home
+- Make the office experience feel like home

 According to Gensler’s 2022 U.S. Workplace Study, “The recent and widespread layoffs in the technology sector are the latest reminder that companies of all kinds across the globe are facing strong economic headwinds.
 This comes on the heels of a significant recalibration of the role of the workplace in attracting people back to the office …We’re noticing an increase in demand for hospitality-like amenities in and around these buildings — all in an effort to make the office feel like a destination rather than an obligation.”

-Imagine walking into your work building and being greeted by a friendly concierge who is there to help tend to your needs, having a place to unwind with a latte and a yogurt parfait after a traffic-filled commute, or open concept spaces where you can meet with both team members and superiors over a shared snack.
+Imagine walking into your work building and being greeted by a friendly concierge who is there to help tend to your needs, having a place to unwind with a latte and a yogurt parfait after a traffic-filled commute, or open-concept spaces where you can meet with both team members and superiors over a shared snack.

 With workplace burnout on the rise, what if you could take a break midday and step inside a serene meditation room to reset and re-energize or walk down the hall to the company gym and hop on an elliptical to clear your head before a big presentation?
 And if you’re working from home, how about the chance to have a snack box sent to your front door to enjoy during your next Zoom call?

-Research shows that hospitality-driven workplaces are more attractive to jobseekers and existing employees, helping to make employees happier and more willing to stay at their jobs long term.Amenities such as giving staff the ability to pre-order lunch from a set menu, snack areas filled with healthy options including vegan and gluten-free friendly choices, and creating corporate apps that enable workers to do everything from find parking spaces to order lunch have also caught on.
+Research shows that hospitality-driven workplaces are more attractive to jobseekers and existing employees, helping increase employee engagement and retention.
+Amenities such as corporate catering, office snack stations filled with healthy options, including vegan and gluten-free friendly choices, and creating corporate apps that enable workers to do everything from find parking spaces to ordering lunch have also caught on.

 There are few universal truths, but one of them is that space is important.
 The size, layout and overall feel of a room can have a major impact on the way people experience it and their willingness to spend time there.
 According to a recent study by Gallup, the number one way hybrid workers spend their time in the office is by collaborating with colleagues followed by meeting with their manager.
 Hospitality-driven workplaces prioritize comfort and connectivity to accommodate those needs and more.